Finances and social responsibility

 The Blood Service is a non-profit organisation.
 Its activities are financed by the sales of products and services to healthcare organisations.
 The Blood Service is not supported by government funds or other external sources, except for grants and subsidies for research projects.
 Any financial surplus is not shared but instead used to ensure the continuation and development of activities.

-Personnel costs were up by 1.1%.
-Material and subcontracting expenses were down by 2.3%.
-Other costs, the largest of which were incurred by premises, ICT and logistics services, increased by 3.2%.
+Personnel costs increased by 1.1%.
+Material and subcontracting expenses were down by 3.7%.
+Other costs, the largest of which were incurred by premises, ICT and logistics services, increased by 3.4%.

 The use of blood products has declined by some 25% in 10 years.
 The Blood Service has adjusted well to the situation, and there has been no need to increase the prices of blood products since 2014.
-2020 will also start with prices unchanged.
+Prices will remain unchanged in 2021.

 The Blood Service prepares an internal profit and loss account and balance sheet on its operations.
 The Blood Service’s financial result is included in that of the Finnish Red Cross, on which no auditor’s report had been issued at the date of signing the Blood Service's balance sheet book.